whertz2105/HeadTracker/README.md

 Use [`test/viz_drone_pc.py`](test/viz_drone_pc.py) to double-check that the mode transitions look correct on the bench before flying.

 ### Troubleshooting Quick Hits
+- **No ESP-NOW link:** Re-check both MAC addresses, confirm the serial log shows `WiFi.mode(WIFI_STA)` success, and keep the boards within 10 m for testing.
 - **No HC-12 communication:** Re-run the AT commands, confirm SET pin is HIGH, and verify the grounds are tied together.
 - **Servos twitch or sag:** Power the servos from a dedicated 5 V BEC and share ground with the ESP32s.